Sulaiman-Hussain/Smart-Product-Recommender/README.md

 Notes

 - The included dataset `reviews.txt` is large; the code samples the file and synthesizes user/item ids because the original dataset doesn't include explicit user/item identifiers.
 - VADER is used for speed and simplicity.
-If you want a transformer-based sentiment classifier for higher-quality scores, I can add an optional path that uses Hugging Face models.

-Next steps

-- Persist trained model to disk and load on subsequent runs.
-- Support real product ids if available and use actual user-item interactions.
-- Add tests and CI for reproducibility.
 # Smart-Product-Recommender